umn-asr/courses/index.md

 # courses.umn.edu

-A JSON/XML service for getting University of Minnesota course and class data.
+A JSON/XML service for getting University of Minnesota course and class data by campus and term.
 Works for all campuses.
 Searchable.
 Up to date.

-Note this is still under active development.
-The links below will work, but our demo site only contains data for the Fall, 2014 term.
-More terms are coming later.

 ## Getting Courses